yuri-panchul/basics-graphics-music/misc/caravel/2025_01_15_the_state_of_caravel.md

 # The State of Caravel: the First Look
 Yuri Panchul, 2025.1.15

+This text is a mix of my thoughts on using Caravel and Open Lane together with a report on my first attempt to do the following:

+1. Setup on 5 platforms: three Linux distributions, Windows and MacOS.
+2. Running RTL-to-GDSII flow for eFabless examples.
+3. Running RTL and gate-level simulation for eFabless examples.
+4. Working with chipIgnite evaluation board.

+I am trying to instruct people how to workaround various issues and get to the finish line in doing their project.

 ## 1. Caravel as a tool to train balancing microarchitecture, area and timing

 Before joining an electronic company, a student who aims to become an RTL engineer - should be trained in developing pipelined designs.
 Not just a traditional 5-stage pipelined CPU, but pipelined data processing used in networking chips, GPUs and ML accelerators.